ncphillips/truecoders.io/_coders/candace-welch.markdown

     of the city.
 Weekly open meetings were held with local business owners and community figures, including the Mayor.
 - company: Wetumpka Area Chamber of Commerce
-  job_title: Graphic Design Intern
+  position: Graphic Design Intern
   start_date: 2016-06-01 00:00:00 -05:00
   end_date: 2016-07-01 00:00:00 -05:00
   body: During the internship, I was allowed the opportunity to designing a new Billboard
     concept for the Wetumpka Chamber of Commerce.
 Additionally, I designed a banner for the Chamber to use for a "Shop Local" campaign.
 - company: Square Root Interactive
-  job_title: Account Coordinator
+  position: Account Coordinator
   start_date: 2014-08-01 00:00:00 -05:00
   end_date: 2015-04-01 00:00:00 -05:00
   body: |-